-- A. Comply with TIA 569-D, "Commercial Building Standard for Telecommunications Pathways and Spaces." - B. Cable application requirements are minimum requirements and shall be exceeded if recommended or required by manufacturer of system hardware. - C. TIA 232-F Cabling: Install at a maximum distance of 50 ft. between terminations. - D. TIA 485-A Cabling: Install at a maximum distance of 4000 ft. between terminations. - E. Card Readers and Keypads: - 1.
-Install number of conductor pairs recommended by manufacturer for the functions specified. - 2.
-Unless manufacturer recommends larger conductors, install No. 22 AWG wire if maximum distance from controller to the reader is 250 ft., and install No. 20 AWG wire if maximum distance is 500 ft.. - 3.
+- A. Cable application requirements are minimum requirements and shall be exceeded if recommended or required by manufacturer of system hardware. - B. TIA 232-F Cabling: Install at a maximum distance of 50 ft. between terminations. - C. TIA 485-A Cabling: Install at a maximum distance of 4000 ft. between terminations. - D. Card Readers and Keypads: - 1.
+Install number of conductor pairs recommended by manufacturer for the functions specified.

+- 2. Unless manufacturer recommends larger conductors, install No. 22 AWG wire if maximum distance from controller to the reader is 250 ft., and install No. 20 AWG wire if maximum distance is 500 ft.. - 3.
 For greater distances, install "extender" or "repeater" modules recommended by manufacturer of the controller. - 4.
-Install minimum No. 18 AWG shielded cable to readers and keypads that draw 50 mA or more. - F. Install minimum No. 16 AWG cable from controller to electrically powered locks.
-Do not exceed [250 ft.]
-[500 ft.] < Insert distance > between terminations. - G. Install minimum No. 18 AWG ac power wire from transformer to controller, with a maximum distance of [25 ft.] < Insert distance > between terminations.
+Install minimum No. 18 AWG shielded cable to readers and keypads that draw 50 mA or more. - E. Install minimum No. 16 AWG cable from controller to electrically powered locks.
+Do not exceed 250 ft. between terminations. - F. Install minimum No. 18 AWG ac power wire from transformer to controller, with a maximum distance of 25 ft. between terminations.